-The school corporation provides other postemployment benefits (OPEB) to eligible employees in the form of defined contribution matching and health insurance.
-OPEB costs totaled \$258,000 in fiscal 2017, equivalent to 1.6% of total funds' expenditures.
+The school corporation provides other postemployment benefits (OPEB) to eligible employees in the form of defined contribution matching.
+OPEB costs totaled \$115,000 in fiscal 2017, equivalent to 1.7% of operating expenditures.

 Outlook

 The stable outlook on the long-term rating reflects the outlook on the state of Indiana and moves in tandem with the state.